-We don't have to use the term "helpers" but many clients like it.
-"Helpers" is a convenient term for all the stuff we place on the right side of the diagram to facilitate towards moves:
+We don't have to use the term "helpers" but it's a convenient term for all the stuff we can write down on the right side of the diagram to facilitate towards moves:

 - Values & goals: what matters to you?
 Who do you care about?
 What sort of person do you want to be?
 How do you want to treat yourself, others, the world around you?
 What do you want to do more of, less of, or differently?
 What do you want to stop or start doing? - "Unhooking" skills: defusion, acceptance, contacting the present moment, self-ascontext, self-compassion. - Additional life skills: problem-solving, goal-setting, action-planning and others as needed (e.g. assertiveness, communication, empathy).
 We can also bring in strengths here.